nickbouldien/tweets-en-vivo/README.md

 ## TODOs
+- write tests!
 - format the printing to terminal
 - create the websocket server
 - create the frontend
 - lots of refactoring/cleanup
+- refactor all of the tweet/response typings
+- make the websocket server cancelable